-Vermont's APM was designed to change health care payment models, curb health care cost growth, maintain quality of care, and improve the health of Vermonters, using the ACO model as the primary vehicle for delivery system reform.
-An Accountable Care Organization is a voluntary network of health care and social services providers that have joined together to be accountable for the health of a population and work toward the goals of the APM.

-OneCare Vermont (OneCare) is the only ACO operating in Vermont.
+Vermont's APM was designed to change health care payment models, curb health care cost growth, maintain quality of care, and improve the health of Vermonters, using the ACO model as a chassis.
+OneCare Vermont Accountable Care Organization (OneCare) is the only ACO currently operating in Vermont.
+OneCare is a voluntary network of health care and social services providers that have joined together to be accountable for the health of a population and work toward the goals of the APM.
+The OneCare provider network works together to improve the health of Vermonters by providing the right care, at the right place, at the right time.
+OneCare is also the mechanism through which predictable payments are made to providers in exchange for caring for a population of Vermonters.